 Stage 9 sports a single door and window shooting platform.
 Along with covered loading/unloading tables and waiting area.
 It too offers a solid shooting platform on both the front and back sides of the building façade.
 Many Match Directors use the space off the right side of the shooting platform to incorporate additional lateral movement into the stage.
 Due to its location, this stage is shaded nearly all the time.

+Named after “Digger” Sam Peterson, one of the original people that helped build this range.
+Digger Sam used his excavating equipment to clear the trees and underbrush, cut into the hillsides, and move the earth to create the stages, berms, drainageways, and pathways you see today.
+This stage was completely rebuilt in 2021 o commemorate his work.
 Stage 10 is set up with two windows and a single doorway.
 It also includes covered loading/unloading tables and waiting area, along with a solid shooting platform in front of the building.

 We hope these photos give you a sense of our facility, and the history gives you an idea of some of the colorful characters that made us who we are today.
 There are many others whose stories are yet to be told.
 Perhaps they will be one day.